PranavSriram18/writing/attention/attention0.md

 * "Residual actors" as <span style="color: #2ecc71; font-style: italic;">collaborating actors with immediate and long-term goals</span>
 * Ordinary Attention as a particular implementation of an <span style="color: #2ecc71; font-style: italic;">abstract interface for cross-stream causal communication</span>
+* QK and OV circuits as determinants of *where* information flows and *what* information flows respectively
 * Attention Heads as <span style="color: #2ecc71; font-style: italic;">low-rank, additive updates</span> that write into subspaces of the residual stream
 * Several attention variants as <span style="color: #2ecc71; font-style: italic"> connectivity-preserving static or dynamic